omniosorg/omniosorg.github.io/joinus.md

 We are committed to providing updates to OmniOS for many years to come and to maintaining the [stable and long-term-release models](/schedule.html) put in place by OmniTI before us.
-Your donation will help us to achieve that goal and ensure the long-term success of OmniOSce.
+Your donation will help us to achieve that goal and ensure the long-term success of OmniOS.

 We also provide [support contracts](/invoice.html) if you need cover for your systems.